2016 is just around the corner. Find out the 2015 tax savings strategies that you need to take advantage of before the end of the year.

 Tax Loss Selling

 If you own property, such as stocks, bonds, mutual funds and real estate, which have gone down in value from their initial purchase price, consider selling some property to trigger a capital loss.
-Capital losses can be offset with capital gains from property you already sold during the year, which will reduce your taxable income for 2015.
+Capital losses can be offset with capital gains from the property you already sold during the year, which will reduce your taxable income for 2015.

 Contribute to RRSPs